IBM/telco-network-cloud-drivers/content/reference/security/configuring-external-ldap.md

 weight: 70
 ---

-Telco Network Cloud Orchestration (TNCO) makes use of LDAP as its user store for secure access.
+Telco Network Cloud Orchestration (TNC-O) makes use of LDAP as its user store for secure access.
 It is configured by default to connect to the OpenLDAP service which is part of the installation.
 It is possible to disable this installation of this OpenLDAP service, and to connect to an external LDAP implementation using different mechanisms including support for Active Directory.

 # Configuring an External LDAP Server

-To use an LDAP Server other than the pre-configured OpenLDAP instance which comes as part of the TNCO installation, follow these steps.
+To use an LDAP Server other than the pre-configured OpenLDAP instance which comes as part of the TNC-O installation, follow these steps.

 ## Modify LDAP connection configuration

-TNCO comes with configuration based on the directory structure which exists in the pre-configured install of OpenLDAP.
+TNC-O comes with configuration based on the directory structure which exists in the pre-configured install of OpenLDAP.

 When using an existing LDAP server which uses a different directory structure, the LDAP directory queries can be configured as below.

-TNCO supports 2 distinct LDAP authentication strategies which are as follows:
+TNC-O supports 2 distinct LDAP authentication strategies which are as follows:

 - `ldapBind` - (default) this mechanism binds to LDAP using manager credentials to initially locate the user's DN record using search filters, then attempting to bind this user with their password once found.
 This method should be selected in order to authenticate against Active Directory.
 - `ldapSimple` - this mechanism binds to LDAP either using manager credentials, or anonymously if this is allowed.
 Once connected, the user's DN record is located using search filters and a password compare is performed against the password attribute within this record.